limits-trade/limits-sdk/README.md

 #### Create Order

-Before creating orders, ensure you've connected and verified your device using `connectUser()` and `verifyDevice()`.
+Before creating orders, ensure you've connected and verified your device using `connectUser()` and `verifyUser()`.
 The device private key from that flow must be used to sign order requests.

 ```typescript
 // First, sign the order data with your device private key using EIP-712